Ubrillo/Smart_Home_System/README.md

 ### SD Card Storage

-- Stores logs of events such as alarms, sensor triggers, and user actions
+- Stores logs of events such as alarms, sensor triggers, and user actions using SPI protocol

 ### Audio Playback